Overview: We are excited to offer the new visualization library that is currently in Perspectives to Socrata Publica and Socrata Performance!

 A: Yes!
 Users have the option to configure and embed their visualizations into other webpages using a generated HTML embed code!

-Q: What’s happening to the existing viz creation tools on the dataset grid page?
+Q: What’s happening to the existing viz creation tools on the data table page?

 A: Initially, no changes.
 To start, the ability to create the charts you have today will live alongside the new visualization preview experience.
 As the new visualization experience supports more of the required functionality of the existing visualization experience, we will unify visualization creation to a single experience: the new editor.
 As we get closer to that point we will provide further communication about how and when that will happen.